Scott Nearing

 Scott Nearing (August 6, 1883 – August 24, 1983) was an American radical economist, educator, writer, political activist, pacifist, vegetarian and advocate of simple living.
 In 1915, he was dismissed from a teaching position at the Wharton School on account of his left-wing politics, becoming a cause célèbre of the American Left.
-His opposition to American entry into World War I led to his prosecution under the Espionage Act, in which he was mostly victorious.
-After the war, he became a leading leftist intellectual associated with the Socialist and later Communist Parties.
+His opposition to American entry into World War I led to his prosecution under the Espionage Act, for which he was found not guilty.
+After the war, he became a leading leftist intellectual associated with the Socialist Party of America, and later with the Communist Party USA.
 From the Great Depression until the end of his life, Nearing and his wife Helen lived a self-sufficient homesteading lifestyle.
 Together, they published Living the Good Life: How to Live Simply and Sanely in a Troubled World in 1954.